osrf/mbari_wec_utils/buoy_msgs/README.md

 # buoy interface packages

-`buoy_msgs` is a metapackage that installs all packages to interface with MBARI Power Buoy
+`mbari_wec_utils` is a metapackage that installs all packages to interface with MBARI Power Buoy